Doug Lowe (Australian politician): Referendum and no-confidence motion

 In an attempt to break the deadlock, the Tasmanian government called a referendum, the Tasmanian power referendum for 12 December 1981.
 When Lowe announced this to the media, he was asked to clarify if the referendum would include a 'No dams' option, and he indicated it would.
 The President of the Labor Party in Tasmania, however, wrote to members of parliament and instructed them to withdraw the 'No dams' option, forcing Lowe into a humiliating backdown, and restricting the options to a choice between the two dam proposals.

 On 11 November 1981, members of the Labor Party moved a motion of no confidence against Lowe's leadership, petitioning him to resign as Premier and leader of the party, which he did.
 Harry Holgate was installed as Premier in his place.
 Instead of joining the backbenches, Lowe resigned from the ALP and joined the cross-benches as an Independent.

 Legislative Council

 Lowe continued to serve in the House of Assembly as an Independent and was reelected in the 1982 state election, until he retired on 8 February 1986.
 Shortly afterwards, however, he successfully ran for the Legislative Council representing the electoral district of Buckingham from 24 May 1986 to 2 May 1992 when he retired from politics.

 After politics

-After leaving politics, Doug Lowe became executive director of the Tasmanian branch of the Australian Medical Association.
+After leaving politics, Lowe became executive director of the Tasmanian branch of the Australian Medical Association.
 In 2005, he was temporarily contracted by the state government to secure more specialist staff for the Royal Hobart Hospital.